uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

 the :cpp:func:`MFXQueryImplsDescription` function must return a valid :cpp:struct:`mfxImplDescription` structure instance with mandatory capabilities of the implementation, including decoder, encoder, or VPP capabilities information.

+If the implementation supports internal memory allocation by exposing at least one of the function from that family: :ref:`internal memory allocation and management API <func_memory>` then implementation of whole scope of the :cpp:struct:`mfxFrameSurfaceInterface` structure as a part of the :cpp:struct:`mfxFrameSurface1` is mandatory.

 Any other functions or extension buffers are optional for the implementation.